ventura-christian/GIT414/README.md

 ## 🚀 Goals

-    •	Strengthen my skills in website design and web development.
+    - Strengthen my skills in website design and web development.
-    •	Build a collection of work that demonstrates progress and applied knowledge.
+    - Build a collection of work that demonstrates progress and applied knowledge.
-    •	Explore best practices in responsive design, usability, and web standards.
+    - Explore best practices in responsive design, usability, and web standards.

 ## 📌 Notes

-This repository is intended for educational purposes as part of coursework for GIT414 at ASU.
+This repository is for coursework in GIT414 at Arizona State University.